muralimanas30/DSA-LEETCODE/00200 NUMBER OF-ISLANDS/README.md

 ## 💡 **Problem Explanation**

-Given a 2D grid map of `'1'`s (land) and `'0'`s (water), count the number of islands.
+Given a 2D grid map of `'1'`s (land) and `'0'`s (water), you need to count the number of islands.
 An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
 You may assume all four edges of the grid are all surrounded by water.
-Basically, we need to traverse the entire grid and whenever we encounter a `'1'`, we increment the island count and then perform a Breadth-First Search (BFS) or Depth-First Search (DFS) to mark all connected `'1'`s as visited, so we don't count them again.
+Simply put, you need to traverse the grid and count how many separate landmasses there are.

 ## 🔥 **Code Implementation**